Tuolumne River Rafting

 Mile 1.9: India Rapid (III+)

-India is named after the first woman, India Fleming, who kayaked the river in July, 1969.
+India is named after the first woman, India Fleming, who kayaked the Tuolumne River in July, 1969.
 Right after India Rapid at mile 2.1 is Phil’s Folly (IV+) which always has a tricky exit and is arguably the hardest rapid on the river at 10,000 cfs.
 Below Phil’s the river mellows out for a few miles.
 There is a nice place to pull over on river left at Tin Can Cabin (mile: 3.3) for lunch or to camp.

 Mile 4.5: Sterns Rapid (IV)

 The rapids start to build again just upstream with a couple class III rapids Screaming Right Hand Bend (mile: 4.1) and then Zach’s Falls (mile: 4.3) which lead to Sterns.
 There are 3 chutes at Sterns, none are very clean.
 Most rafts that flip first get bridged in the left chute.
 The name sterns comes fro the fact that many early river runners ended up rafting backwards through the left chute.